Rodel Fellowships in Public Leadership

 After an intensive year-long search, the Aspen Institute has named 24 of America’s rising political stars to its prestigious Rodel Fellowship, a program designed to bring together elected officials who have demonstrated an outstanding ability to work responsibly across partisan divisions and bring greater civility to public discourse.

-Members of the eleventh class of Rodel Fellows are:
+Members of the twelfth class of Rodel Fellows are:

 Download “Politics of the Future”